 When manufacturing our stocks we take into account all aspects of the stock design, including length, height at front and rear of the comb, radius and thickness of the comb.
 Being able to adjust the comb is critical as it controls where the gun points in relation to the user's eye.
-Whereas cast
+Whereas cast at heel and toe, heel shape and angle contribute more to the comfort and ease of use of the gun.

-We prefer to use a minimal amount of cast and the comb shape should be offset and adjusted to allow the eve to be in line with the rib: we quite often tweak this during a final fitting which can mean removing as little as 0.3mm to give the final perfect fit.
+We prefer to use a minimal amount of cast and the comb shape should be offset and adjusted to allow the eye to be in line with the rib; we quite often tweak this during a final fitting which can mean removing as little as 0.3mm to give the final perfect fit.